How to Handle a Stock Market Crash

 Here is the first thing you need to know in the Stock Market

-The US stock market is made up of about 5,000 different companies or more performing their business transactions, and every one of these companies are offering shares for sale.
+The US stock market is made up of about 5,000 different companies performing business transactions, and everyone is offering shares for sale.
 Every investor is watching out for the ones that have the potential to thrive, to grow, to delight and serve their customers right, to generate more returns, and to make investments a wise choice for them as investors or shareholders.
 Now, we have established what investors are looking for.
 Now, as investors buy shares in those companies, be it in percentages or whole purchases, it will become evident that the company may be changing directions daily.

 For example, one day a company may be the go-to company, with the right direction and purpose, maybe a positive change in leadership, or maybe it may become a company that just did not get things right because they had their sites on a long term goal and took their eyes off the goals for the short term.
 There are a million reasons stock prices change and more reasons why the markets change.
 Most of them are macroeconomic issues.